helenelechene/Deep-learning-socratic-chatbot/README.md

 ### Building the questions ###

-In our chabtot the main issue was to transform affirmative sentences into questions as well as to conjugate some verbs.
-In in english, is quite simple to transform a affirmation into a question.
-Indeed, our chatbot, or Socrate, only asks indirect questions:
+In our chabtot the main issue was to transform affirmative sentences into questions.
+For simplicity's sake, our chatbot, or Socrate, only asks indirect questions:
 *- User : I am sad*
-*- Socrate: Could you think of any reason why you are sad* Thus, the issue is to conjugation the verb and to transformationt the subject as well as the pronoun.
+*- Socrate: Could you think of any reason why you are sad ?*
+Thus, the main issue is conjugate the verb and to transform the subject as well as the pronoun (I becomes you, my becomes your...).